sbackus/antifa-witches/README.md

 If your **antifa** stat is greater than 3 use the one on the right as your Preferred Praxis.
 If they're both 3, you choose.

+## PLAYING THE GAME
+Take turns describing scenes.
+The GM describes the fascists conververging and gathering power.
+The Witches describe their lives, rituals and responses to the fascists.

 ## ACTIONS
 When you act, and the outcome is in doubt, roll a D6.
-If it’s equal to or under the relevant stat, you succeed.
+If it’s equal to or under the relevant stat (antifa/witch), you succeed.
 If it’s over the stat, you fail.
 If you’re using your **Preferred Praxis** or doing something related to your **Motivation**, roll 2D6 and pick the lowest.

 ## CHANGING STATS

-Move one point from **Antifa** to **Witch** When you perform or participate in a ritual, cite wiccan lore or raise an objection to a particular antifascist tactic.
+Move one point from **Antifa** to **Witch** When you perform or participate in a ritual, cite wiccan lore, or raise an objection to a particular antifascist tactic.
 Move one point from **Witch** to **Antifa** When you state a truth about how those fuckers are trying to discount, disdain, or criminalize who you are or who you love.
-Each person that says "fuck those guys" may also move a point from **Witch** to **Antifa**
+Each witch that says "fuck those guys" may also move a point from **Witch** to **Antifa**d

 ## THE END

 If your **antifa** stat ever reaches 6, you've gone too far.
 The feds swoop in, accuse you of terrorism and haul you off to jail.
 If your **witch** stat ever reaches 6, you've become soft.
 You care more about comfort than justice.
 You sell out.

-Keep track of your success and failures as a group.
+Keep track of your successes and failures as a group.
 If together you get 3 successes with **witch** and 3 successes with **antifa** you win!
 NaziCon is cancelled and you can go back to planning for the next solstice celebration.
+Have one last scene where you each describe enjoying a beautiful solstace party.
 If together you get 3 fails with **witch** or 3 fails with **antifa** you loose!
 Despite your efforts NaziCon proceeds.
-Even worse, the press paints you as a bunch of dangerous radical weirdos and the nazis as the sympathetic victims.
+The GM gets one last scene to describe how the bad guys win.

 ## PORTRAYING MAGIC

-Magic can be anything beautiful, indulgent, sensual, intimate, loving, healing, transformative, meaningful, truth-seeking, mysterious, powerful,
+Magic can be anything beautiful, indulgent, sensual, intimate, loving, healing, transformative, meaningful, truth-seeking, mysterious, or powerful.
 It can take the form of a spell or a ritual: gather ingredients, call the ancestors, draw circles, light candles, anoint yourself, chant, etc.
-You can also take a broader view of magic: Cook dinner for your friends, ask your crush on a date, dance, flirt, live as if you're already free.
+Magic can also be beautifully mundane: Cook dinner for your friends, ask your crush on a date, dance, flirt, live as if you're already free.
 Magic is not a means of fighting fascism.
 It's what you're fighting for.